Dear Worthy Editor: Background

 The show was one of Alan Menken's first, written during his time at BMI, along with For Madmen Only (based on the novel Steppenwolf), Conversations With Pierre (inspired by therapy sessions with menken's psychiatrist), and Murder at the Circus (a musical based around a single song).
 Menken was able to audition for the workshop through a mutual composer friend of his parents' named Don Frieberg.
 Lehman Engel immediately said he was in the workshop, which was unusual for the man.
 Engel ran classes at the BMI Musical Theatre Workshop which aimed to evaluate the works of would-be composers.
 In these sessions, works would be played and sung, then critiqued by both the moderator and the students.

 Development

 Dear Worthy Editor, written around 1974, was based on letters to the editor sent to the Jewish Daily Forward, an American newspaper originally written in Yiddish and targeted to a Jewish-American audience.
 Menken was talked into writing the musical by his mother Judy Menken.
-She was active in New Rochelle's Mercury Players (aka Vignette Players) community group as a writer, performer and director.
+She was active in New Rochelle's Mercury Players (a.k.a.
+Vignette Players) community group as a writer, performer and director.
 At this point, she was still living in New Rochelle, New York, while Alan had moved to Manhattan.
 At the time, Alan needed money for college so they decided to put on a show to raise funds.
 Judy wrote the book while Alan composed the music and lyrics.
 The musical was written in the Yiddish vernacular.